Niall Watson: South Georgia Tormenta

 On 30 December 2023, it was announced that Watson would join third-tier American side South Georgia Tormenta for their 2024 season.

 Hednesford Town

 On 10 January 2025, Watson returned to England, joining Northern Premier League Division One West club Hednesford Town.

 In October 2025, Watson joined fellow Northern Premier League Premier Division side Warrington Town on loan for the remainder of the season.
+He was recalled by his parent club in December.